Hot seat W E A

-You will need: pictures and examples of scenarios (see below).
+You will need: pens and paper.

 Preview song, then buy online and download.

 Find more suggestions on the Hymns, songs & music page.